 Pixelmator Pro is a graphic editor suite designed and developed for the Mac OS.
 The tool is a Mac exclusive, so if you do not have a Macbook or iMac, you will be unable to use the software.

 As for a comparison, Pixelmator Pro is more closely related to Photoshop than to Canva.
-Like Photoshop, the software offers a comprehensive set of editing, design, and manipulation tools, allowing you to get the exact designs you want.
+Like Photoshop, the software offers a comprehensive set of editing, graphic design, and manipulation tools, allowing you to get the exact photoshop designs you want.

 The software can be purchased through the Apple App store and comes at a much lower price than you would pay for a subscription to either Canva or Photoshop.